pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 ## Motivation And Background

-Since we already know the dependencies between columns after the FD has been built, we can take use of this relationship to do some optimization in many scenarios, eg: in only-full-group-by mode, for non-aggregated columns in the select list, as long as it is a functionally dependent column of the group-by clause column, then we can consider it legal.
-Otherwise, to extract the constant/equivalence/dependency relationship between columns everytime we use it is tricky and costly.
+Since we have already known the dependencies between sets of attributes (columns) after the FD has been built, we can take use of this relationship to do optimization in many scenarios.
+Eg: in only-full-group-by mode, for non-aggregated columns in the select list, as long as it is functionally dependent on the group-by clause columns, then we can consider it legal.
+Otherwise, to extract the constant, equivalence, dependency relationship between columns everytime we use it is tricky and costly.

-After trials and errors of only-full-group-by check, TiDB ultimately seek to functional dependency to solve it's check completely.
-Besides, functional dependency can also be applied to many others scenarios to reduce complexity, for example, distinct elimination with/without order by, selectivity for the correlated column and so on.
+After trials and errors of only-full-group-by check, TiDB ultimately seek to functional dependency to solve it's only-full-group-by check problem completely.
+Besides, functional dependency can also be applied to many other scenarios to reduce complexity, for example, distinct elimination with/without order by, selectivity for the correlated column and so on.

 ## Detail Design